Ahmed527-code/MQTT-Project/README.md

 ## Features

-- **Live MQTT Data Feed:** View the latest MQTT messages in real time.
+- **Live MQTT Data Feed:** View the latest MQTT messages in real-time, with individual graphs for each parameter.
 - **Broker Status:** See the current connection status of your MQTT broker.
 - **History Table:** Fetch and filter all historical MQTT data in a responsive table.
 - **Parameter List:** View all available parameters from your MQTT data.
 - **Modern UI:** Clean, responsive React frontend styled for clarity and usability.
+- **MQTT Publisher:** Publish MQTT messages to the broker using the `npm run publisher` command.

 ## Tech Stack